rjferguson21/big-bang/docs/guides/deployment_scenarios/quickstart.md

     # This error can occur if you run the command too early / don't give Big Bang
     # enough time to finish installing.

-    # If when you run a verification command like this:
     k get po -A
-    # Which is the shorthand of
-    kubectl get pods --all-namespaces
     ```

-* If after running `k get po -A` you see something like the following, it means you need to wait longer
+* If after running `k get po -A` (which is the shorthand of `kubectl get pods --all-namespaces`) you see something like the following, it means you need to wait longer

     ```console
     NAMESPACE           NAME                                                READY   STATUS              RESTARTS   AGE